bhargav1907/Coursera_Capstone/Report.md

 ![](dta.png)

-This data would be encoded using one hot encoding, for classification and a separate feature would be created for each category in every primary feature.
+This data is then encoded using one hot encoding, for classification and a separate feature would be created for each category in every primary feature.

-Those categories would be
+Those categories are

 Feature: WEATHER
 Categories: 10